joshbuchea/jekyll-now/README.md

-> March, 2016: If you're on an old version of Jekyll Bootstrap Now and run into a) build warnings or b) syntax highlighting issues caused by [Jekyll 3 and GitHub Pages updates](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0), just :sparkles:[update your _config.yml](https://github.com/joshbuchea/jekyll-bootstrap-now/pull/445/files):sparkles: and you'll be set!

 # Jekyll Bootstrap Now

-**Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))
+**Jekyll** is a blog aware, static site generator that's perfect for GitHub hosted sites ([Jekyll Repository](https://github.com/jekyll/jekyll))

+**Bootstrap** is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.

 **Jekyll Bootstrap Now** makes it easier to create your Jekyll blog, by eliminating a lot of the up front setup.